 The following is a guide to the Application Process for Board Certification.
-Certification is offered under the authority of the American Federation of Medical Accreditation, by The American Academy of Neurological and Orthopaedic Surgeons in the following specialties:
+Certification is offered by the boards below under the authority of the American Federation of Medical Accreditation.
+The examination process is administered by The American Academy of Neurological and Orthopaedic Surgeons in the following specialties:

 - American Board of Clinical Orthopaedic Surgery